Mark-Joy/synesthesia-SublimeText-dariusf/README.md

 - Save the file as `Hello World.json`.
 - Select **Compile Highlighting Scheme** from the Command Palette.
 - Select `Set Syntax: Hello World` from the Command Palette.
 Voila!
-- To change keywords or colours, simply compile again.
+- To change keywords or colors, simply compile again.
 - The compiled-output-files are stored in `Packages/Synesthesia-Syntaxes` which:
     + Withstand the removal of `Synesthesia` package
     + Can be removed using `Package Control` under the name `Synesthesia-Syntaxes`